 Booking and Arrival

-The only note about this experience is that my call was a total of 45 minutes, about 35 of which were spent on hold (but that Disney hold music is great).
+The only note about this experience is that the call was a total of 45 minutes, about 35 of which were spent on hold (but that Disney hold music is great).
 In the future, I would have our Authorized Disney Vacation Planner book this for us.

 The area outside the park was pretty empty, so the staff quickly identified us as tour guests and asked us to wait.
 Nothing really happened until about 7:25 when we got our earpieces and name tags and signed the waivers.